Zonotopal algebra and forward exchange matroids: Generalised -spaces and -spaces

 In this subsection, we show that the results in Section~\ref{Section:DelConExactSequencesCentral} about deletion-contraction and exact sequences naturally extend to generalised $\Dcal$-spaces and $\Pcal$-spaces.
 We use the same terminology as in that section.

-Recall that for a graded vector space $S$, we write $S[1]$ for the vector space with the degree shifted up by one. \begin{Proposition} \XBBintroFEP Let $x$ be the minimal element of $X$ that is neither a loop nor a coloop.
+Recall that for a graded vector space $S$, we write $S[1]$ for the vector space with the degree shifted up by one.
+Let $(A,\BB,\BB')$ be a forward exchange matroid.
+If $\abs{\BB'} \ge 2$, there is an element $x\in A$ that is neither a loop nor a coloop, \ie $\BB'_{|x}$ and $\BB'_{\setminus x}$ are both non-empty. \begin{Proposition} \XBBintroFEP Let $x$ be the minimal element of $X$ that is neither a loop nor a coloop.
 Then, the following sequence of graded vector spaces is exact:

 \end{Proposition}